Zero-Knowledge Proof of Distinct Identity: a Standard-compatible Sybil-resistant Pseudonym Extension for C-ITS: Introduction

-However, the legality and unlinkability of the pseudonym system make it naturally more vulnerable to Sybil attacks.
-The Sybil attack~\cite{Douceur2002-vf} is a well-known security threat in distributed computer networks, particularly in the context of peer-to-peer and decentralized systems.
-A Sybil attack in C-ITS involves a malicious entity transmitting data using multiple pseudonyms simultaneously to pretend to be different vehicles.
-Such attacks can compromise the accuracy of critical information sharing, leading to misleading traffic updates, potentially causing accidents, or even exploiting vulnerabilities in traffic management protocols.
-The works that rely on voting mechanics or cross-verification are especially vulnerable to the Sybil attack, including our previous work zk-PoT~\cite{Tao2023-qe}, a zero-knowledge cross-verification mechanism for the existence of an observed vehicle.
-Multiple sybil-resist pseudonyms are proposed~\cite{Maram2021-js,Friebe2016-if,Florian2015-po,Li2021-rk,Akil2023-ka} to solve this problem, but they either require a global database including a blockchain, or they require some prior knowledge such as the social graph, which are both considered unpractical in C-ITS because its locality and intermittent connectivity nature.
+However, the legality and unlinkability of pseudonyms make the system vulnerable to Sybil attacks~\cite{Douceur2002-vf}.
+A Sybil attack involves a malicious entity transmitting data using multiple pseudonyms simultaneously, pretending to be different vehicles.
+This can disseminate false information, disrupt traffic flow, or engage in malicious activities, threatening transportation safety and functionality.
+Works relying on voting or cross-verification, like zk-PoT~\cite{Tao2023-xq}, are especially vulnerable.
+Multiple sybil-resist pseudonyms are proposed~\cite{Maram2021-bp,Friebe2016-if,Florian2015-po,Li2021-rk,Akil2023-ka} but require global databases, blockchains, or prior knowledge like social graphs, which are impractical for C-ITS due to its locality and intermittent connectivity.

-For vehicle networks, especially vehicular ad-hoc networks (VANETs), it is infeasible to assume the vehicles always have a global connection or a connection to the infrastructure (LEA or RSUs).
-Therefore, issuing the pseudonyms in advance and letting the vehicle preloading them becomes a more flexible and viable approach.
-Nevertheless, such a preloading mechanism will give extra difficulties for the LEA to handle the lifecycle of the pseudonyms.
-Specifically, the mechanism must result in the situation that multiple pseudonyms are valid simultaneously.
+For vehicular ad-hoc networks (VANETs), vehicles cannot always have global or infrastructure connections.
+Preloading pseudonyms on vehicles becomes a viable approach, but creates difficulties for law enforcement agencies (LEAs) in managing pseudonym lifecycles, resulting in multiple valid pseudonyms simultaneously.

-In C-ITS, every pseudonym is a valid ID, a vehicle can have multiple pseudonyms at a time, and the owner of a pseudonym is not distinguishable by the public.
-These three features facilitate the simultaneous usage of pseudonyms, i.e. conducting a Sybil attack.
-On the other hand, if a pseudonym system enables the public to determine if the pseudonyms are simultaneously used, it essentially breaks the unlinkability property, which is not a viable approach either.
+In C-ITS, every pseudonym is a valid ID, vehicles can have multiple pseudonyms simultaneously, and pseudonym owners are indistinguishable publicly.
+These features facilitate Sybil attacks by enabling simultaneous pseudonym usage.
+However, if the public could determine the owner of pseudonyms, it would break the unlinkability.
 This leaves us with a paradox: how can the vehicle give out just the right amount of knowledge, to convince the others, but not compromise the unlinkability?